 “And I was right!
 On both accounts.
 The two warriors found you in the forest and brought you here.
 As for me and my other warriors, several nights ago, we caught the Ghoul sneaking out of the chief's house with your friend.
 What was his name?
 I keep forgetting.”

-Princess Angtara’s smile warped into an upturned mouth of mock pity.
+Princess Angtara’s smile warped into mock pity.
 “I hate to be the bearer of bad news, but Sano, that foolish boy, did something incredibly stupid in Liman.”

 Princess Angtara smiled again.
 “Should I tell you a secret?”